fvlasie/gibbon-Courses-and-Classes/README.md

-# Coursewide Settings Module for Gibbon
+# Courses and Classes Module for Gibbon

 Module for [Gibbon][gibbon].
-Allows schools to include coursewide materials such as syllabi in lessons.
+Introduces a course-centric navigation aid (similar to other LMSs) and allows schools to include coursewide materials such as syllabi in lessons.

 [gibbon]: https://gibbonedu.org